 Specifically, our research revealed the following pathways to collective action: Perceived illegitimacy of disadvantage was positively related to system-directed anger which was then related to increased willingness to participate in both normative and non-normative collective action.
 However, the mere perception of collective disadvantage was positively related to politicians-directed anger which in turn predicted decreased willingness to participate in normative collective action, when hope for the future was low.
 Lastly, perceived collective disadvantage predicted both normative and non-normative collective action intentions but only among participants who maintained high hope for the future.
-Our findings highlight the importance of considering different subtypes of group-based anger and take in consideration the role of positive emotions in order to improve the predictive strength of the emotional pathways to collective action.
-Below, we discuss the theoretical implications of our findings for the literature of collective action as well as the political implications in general and more specifically for the Greek context, and we provide suggestions for future research.
+Our findings highlight the importance of considering different subtypes of group-based anger and take in consideration the role of positive emotions in order to improve the predictive strength of the emotional pathways to collective action as well as the political implications in general and more specifically for the Greek context, and we provide suggestions for future research.